Expat Exchange

 Expats, digital nomads and retirees living in Nueva Gorgona responded:

 "I love he town I live in.
 It's small but in close proximity to neighboring towns with many dining and shopping options.
 We are very happy with where we live.
 There is a good doctor in our neighboring town that speaks English and has specialists come into his office for easy access to people in our area.
 For more specialized medical procedures, Panama City has many private hospitals with excellent reputations and specialists in every field.
 We are about an hour from Panama City so access is not very difficult.
 I do have minor concerns about what would happen if I had a major medical emergency (heart attack, stroke) but I don't worry about it.
 Our philosophy is to deal with things as they arise.
-Maybe not the best approach, but our approach," explained one expat in Nueva Gorgona.
+Maybe not the best approach, but our approach," wrote one expat in Nueva Gorgona.

 Answer this Question